timothypratley/patchin/README.md

 # patchin

-Creates and applies patches to nested maps.
+Creates and applies patches to nested data structures.

+Identifies key paths to remove, key/values to add, or full replacement.

 ## Usage